 Our academy uses Senso to monitor and filter in order to limit exposure to safeguarding risks.
 DSL's and those with responsibility for safeguarding receive weekly automated reports, alongside daily monitoring.
-DSL's at XXX academy are fully trained and understand how Senso works to protect pupils.
+DSL's at Bishop Alexander LEAD Academy are fully trained and understand how Senso works to protect children.
 L.E.A.D.
 IT perform full annual audits, documenting the filtering systems, testing blocking and key word detection.
 These are aligned to the DfE filtering framework.

 The Academy Governing Body and Trust will ensure a review is maintained at least annually to ensure the standards are met and will discuss with L.E.A.D.
 IT whether more needs to be done to support the academy in meeting and maintaining the required standards.
-This will be communicated to staff, pupils, parents, carers and visitors to the academy who provide teaching to children as part of the learning and educational opportunities we provide.
+This will be communicated to staff, children, parents, carers and visitors to the academy who provide teaching to children as part of the learning and educational opportunities we provide.

-Our Senior DSL and the DSL team will always act in the 'best interest of the child' and will promote the importance of safeguarding concerns for children, and in particular children's access to online sites when away from the academy, with parents and carers.
+Our DSL team will always act in the 'best interest of the child' and will promote the importance of safeguarding concerns for children, and in particular children's access to online sites when away from Bishop Alexander LEAD Academy, with parents and carers.